KGunjala/Shopify-Coding-challenge---Data-Science/README.md

 Outliers usually indicate some anomaly in the data collection process.
 However, it is also possible for these values to occur naturally.
 Deleting these values from the data might result in some interesting patterns being lost.
 **In our case, most of the outliers originate from the stores bearing the shop ids 78 and 42.**
 **The customer bearing the user id of 607 has also indulged in very peculiar transactions (all of the max order amounts originate from this user).**
 **These behaviours are worth looking into.
-Hence, the outliers were persisted with**
+Hence, the outliers were persisted with.**

 ***
 - How to overcome this problem then?